langchain-ai/langchain-google/README.md

 Unit tests cover modular logic that does not require calls to outside APIs.
 If you add new logic, please add a unit test.
+In unit tests we check pre/post processing and mocking all external dependencies.

 To install dependencies for unit tests: